-This guide is for training product developers, currently Industry Reference Committees (IRCs) and the Skills Service Organisations (SSOs) and contractors or consultants who support them.
+This guide is for training product developers, currently Jobs and Skills Councils and contractors or consultants who support them.

 It supports good practice in the development of vocational education and training (VET) products that include mandatory workplace requirements.

 VET system stakeholders have identified a need for clarity around mandatory workplace requirements in training products to support a shared understanding and interpretation of these requirements by training providers, industry partners, VET system regulators and funding bodies.